cosmos/ibc-go/docs/tutorials/01-fee/01-intro.md

 ## Scope

 This tutorial will cover creating a Cosmos SDK blockchain with the ICS-29 Fee Middleware wired up to it.
-It will also cover creating a react frontend that can interact with the blockchain.
+It will also cover creating a React frontend that can interact with the blockchain.

 <HighlightBox type="learning" title="Learning Goals">